keviiweb/KEFrontEndChallenge/README.md

 3. Create a new folder and label it with your name eg. james
 4. Copy the files in the `template` folder into your individual folder
 5. Complete the challenge
+6. Write down your name in the page as well under the `This challenge is completed by: []`
-6. Open a pull request back into the main Github repository for your submission
+7. Open a pull request back into the main Github repository for your submission